SamarthSaxena10/ShardeumDapp-Kit/README.md

 ![Homepage](/homepage.png)

-Welcome to the Shardeum Dapp Boilerplate repository!
+Welcome to the Shardeum Dapp Boilerplate !
 This is a comprehensive starting point for rapid prototyping your ideas on Shardeum.

 This boilerplate is great for: